sst/guide/_chapters/call-the-create-api.md

 },
 {% endhighlight %}

-### Call in handleSubmit
+### Make the Call

 Now we are ready to make our create call in our form.

-Let's include our awsLib by adding the following to the header of `src/containers/NewNote.js`.
+{% include code-marker.html %} Let's include our `awsLib` by adding the following to the header of `src/containers/NewNote.js`.

 {% highlight javascript %}
-import { invokeApig } from '../lib/awsLib.js';
+import { invokeApig } from '../libs/awsLib.js';
 {% endhighlight %}

-And replace our `handleSubmit` function with the following.
+{% include code-marker.html %} And replace our `handleSubmit` function with the following.

 {% highlight javascript %}
 handleSubmit = async (event) => {